Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/HilltopCrawler/README.md

 * SITES_LIST — List of Sites, includes names and locations
 * MEASUREMENTS_LIST — Per site, list of measurements available for that site, including details about the first and last observation date
-* MEASUREMENT_DATA — Per site, per measurement, the timeseries observed data
+* MEASUREMENT_DATA / MEASUREMENT_DATA_LATEST — Per site, per measurement, the timeseries observed data either historical or most recent

-The app crawls these by reading each level to decide what to read from the next level. i.e., The SITES_LIST tells the app which sites call MEASUREMENTS_LIST for which in turn tells which measurements to call MEASUREMENT_DATA for.
+The app crawls these by reading each level to decide what to read from the next level. i.e., The SITES_LIST tells the app which sites call MEASUREMENTS_LIST which in turn tells the app which measurements to call MEASUREMENT_DATA for.
 Requests for MEASUREMENT_DATA are also split into monthly chunks to avoid issues with too much data being returned in one request.
+If a site appears to be reporting data frequently then a MEASUREMENT_DATA_LATEST will be queued up to get data for the most recent 35 days.

 The app keeps a list of API requests that it will keep up to date by calling that API on a schedule.
 This list is stored in the `hilltop_fetch_tasks` table and works like a task queue.
 Each time a request is made, the result is used to try and determine when next to schedule the task.
-The simple example is for MEASUREMENT_DATA if the last observation was recent, then a refresh should be attempted soon, if it was a long way in the past, it should be refreshed less often.
+An example is for MEASUREMENT_DATA_LATEST if the last observation was recent, then a refresh should be attempted soon, if it was a long way in the past, it should be refreshed less often.

 The next schedule time has been implemented as a random time in an interval, to provide some jitter when between task